Fraserburgh: Radio

+Newspapers

+The town is served by the local newspaper, The Fraserburgh Herald which is owned by The Scotsman.

 Transportation

 Road

 Fraserburgh is situated at the northern end of the A90 road.
 It is served by buses, including the Buchan Express to Aberdeen and a town service numbered 76 and 77.

 Harbour

 Fraserburgh is a major white fish port and busy commercial harbour.
 The harbour has a six berth slipway facility, storm gates, a large drydock, and fully refrigerated fish market facilities.

 The Apostleship of the Sea, a seafarers charity, has a port chaplain in Fraserburgh.

 Education

 The town has a variety of educational establishments, including four primary schools (Fraserburgh North School, Fraserburgh South Park School, Lochpots School, St Andrew's School), a secondary school (Fraserburgh Academy), a SEN school (Westfield School), and a campus of a college of further education (North East Scotland College).

-For the short-lived Fraserburgh University see above under History.

 Fraserburgh Academy

 The original academy building was opened in 1909.
 A new, more modern, school was built in the 1950s, and the original building was repurposed to house the academy's art and drama departments.
-The school has had many successes these past few years including having several of its pupils gaining prizes over a number of years in a nationwide photography competition - Focus Environment.